 Andhadhun is a black comedy crime thriller directed by Sriram Raghavan.
 Andhadhun cast comprises of veteran actress Tabu, along with versatile actors Ayushman Khurana and Radhika Apte.

 Raghavan with his perfect alignment glues us to our seats while lunatic twist in the tale kept us at the edge of the seat.
 Ayushman here too stole our hearts and blew our mind with slapstick comedy.

 Ayushman is play acting blind Piano artist, while Tabu is acting the part of a loving wife.
 Radhika has an extended cameo.
 Putting all together, it ’s a must watch a movie in my list.

 Badhai ho - 2018

-The Badhai Ho film is releasing on 19th October and is expected to be a blockbuster hit.
+The Badhai Ho film released on 19th October 2020 and was a blockbuster hit.

 Dream Girl - 2019

 Landing into a job at a shady adult hotline, where women sweet-talk with lonely men at night and get heavily paid in return, Ayushmann impersonates a women's voice.
 Each time he talks in the voice of Pooja, you actually pinch yourself to believe it’s really him!